Hebron Vineyard was planted by Jemma Vickers and Paul Rolt in 2010.

 We feel that the superb unadulterated taste reflects the love and passion that goes into our work, the mineral rich terroir of the Preseli foothills and the west coast cool climate.

-Our vineyards are very low/zero intervention and organically maintained.
+Our vineyards are non/zero intervention and organically maintained.
 Although this is not the easy option, we do not feel that the use of pesticide, herbicide, fungicide or indeed fertilizer is necessary to produce a quality grape.
 We want our grapes to taste of their vines natural experience here in the soils and climate of West Wales not of any additions we have made to it or to them.
 We feel secure that no petro-chemical based poisons can leach into the vine or soil and thus into the grape/wine.
 We strive to work within and in harmony with the ecosystem rather than attempting to radically alter and control it.
 We do not currently practice any bio-dynamic interventions either.

 All of the vines are maintained by hand from prune to training to harvest.
 The only intervention in the vineyard is that we cut the grass and a thin stripe of earth beneath the vine.
 We prune annually.
 We also manage the canopy, removing unwanted buds and later leaves.